Last verified: 17 days ago

 Oat Flour

-Also known as: Avena sativa, whole grain oat flour, wholegrain oat flour, oat powder
+Also known as: Avena sativa flour, whole grain oat flour, wholegrain oat flour, oat powder

 Evidence under review. — Not yet rated

 Whole grain flour from oats.
-May help manage blood sugar when coarsely milled; also used in skin care products.
+Larger particle sizes may help manage blood sugar and appetite.

 -